Evulpes/Remap-Memory-Region/README.md

 We're going to be using an external application to modify the executable for Globe of Peacekeeping, purely because it's a lot simplier to do so.

 #### 1. Don't Pick Up The Phone, You Know He's Only Calling For A Handle To Your Process.
-First things first, we're going to need a handle to the Globe of Peacekeeping process, with full access (PROCESS_ALL_ACCESS):
+First things first, we're going to need a handle to the Globe of Peacekeeping process, with full access (PROCESS_ALL_ACCESS).
+We'll use the Process class from C#, and [OpenProcess](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-openprocess) for this:
 ```csharp
 Process targetProc = Process.GetProcessesByName("globeofpeacekeeping").FirstOrDefault();